Miguel Peña Parish

 Miguel Peña is by far the largest civil parish in the municipality of Valencia, Carabobo, and one of the most populous in Venezuela.

-It is located in the Southern part of the city and it has most of Valencia's poorest slums.
-It has a surface of some 200 km² for a density of some 2500 inhabitants per km².
+It is located in the southern part of the city, and it has most of Valencia's poorest slums.
+It has a surface area of some 200 km² for a density of some 2,500 inhabitants per km².